Young Women at the Helm

 This program has served as a springboard for continuing involvement with our organization and the environmental field; many alumni return to volunteer and crew with Clearwater.
 This on-going involvement is how Clearwater’s “Pipeline” promotes our mission of creating green jobs and future environmental leaders in the Hudson Valley.

-ed intern2Every summer since 1990, Clearwater has been providing this program free of charge to young women who would otherwise never have the opportunity to experience sail instruction, environmental education and rigorous leadership training.
+Every summer since 2001, Clearwater has been providing this program free of charge to young women who would otherwise never have the opportunity to experience sail instruction, environmental education and rigorous leadership training.

-Each three-day program costs approximately $1,000 per student to provide our top-notch educational experience, under the supervision of a professional crew on our coast guard certified 70-ton wooden ship.
+Each three-day program costs approximately $1,000 per student to provide our top-notch educational experience, under the supervision of a professional crew on our Coast Guard- certified, 70-ton wooden ship.
 We hope to continue expanding our capacity to inspire a wider pool of future environmental stewards, marine scientists and community leaders.

 Young Women at the Helm -Sailing sloop gives girls leadership lesson